Coty (NYSE:COTY) Releases FY 2022 Earnings Guidance

-Coty (NYSE:COTY – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $0.23-$0.27 for the period, compared to the consensus earnings per share estimate of $0.27.
-The company issued revenue guidance of -.

-A number of research firms have recently commented on COTY.
-Barclays cut their price target on Coty from $10.00 to $8.00 in a report on Wednesday, May 11th.
-JPMorgan Chase & Co. lowered their price objective on Coty from $10.00 to $8.00 in a research report on Tuesday, May 10th.
-Raymond James lowered their price objective on Coty from $13.00 to $12.00 and set an outperform rating on the stock in a research report on Monday, April 18th.
-Deutsche Bank Aktiengesellschaft lowered their price objective on Coty from $12.00 to $11.00 in a research report on Tuesday, May 10th.
-Finally, StockNews.com upgraded Coty from a hold rating to a buy rating in a research report on Saturday.
-Three analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Coty has an average rating of Buy and a consensus price target of $11.05.
+Several research analysts recently commented on the stock.
+Barclays decreased their target price on shares of Coty from $10.00 to $8.00 in a research note on Wednesday, May 11th.
+StockNews.com raised shares of Coty from a hold rating to a buy rating in a research report on Saturday.
+JPMorgan Chase & Co. reduced their price objective on shares of Coty from $10.00 to $8.00 in a research report on Tuesday, May 10th.
+Raymond James reduced their price objective on shares of Coty from $13.00 to $12.00 and set an outperform rating on the stock in a research report on Monday, April 18th.
+Finally, Deutsche Bank Aktiengesellschaft reduced their price objective on shares of Coty from $12.00 to $11.00 in a research report on Tuesday, May 10th.
+Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has an average rating of Buy and a consensus target price of $11.05.

-In other news, CEO Sue Nabi acquired 4,786 shares of the business’s stock in a transaction on Thursday, March 10th.
-The shares were acquired at an average cost of $8.00 per share, with a total value of $38,288.00.
-The acquisition was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, Director Olivier Goudet acquired 100,000 shares of the business’s stock in a transaction on Tuesday, May 17th.
-The shares were purchased at an average cost of $6.45 per share, for a total transaction of $645,000.00.
-Following the completion of the transaction, the director now owns 739,129 shares in the company, valued at approximately $4,767,382.05.
+In other news, Director Olivier Goudet purchased 100,000 shares of the company’s stock in a transaction that occurred on Tuesday, May 17th.
+The shares were bought at an average price of $6.45 per share, for a total transaction of $645,000.00.
+Following the purchase, the director now directly owns 739,129 shares in the company, valued at approximately $4,767,382.05.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, insider Bretten Gordon Von purchased 13,514 shares of the company’s stock in a transaction that occurred on Tuesday, March 8th.
+The stock was purchased at an average price of $7.40 per share, for a total transaction of $100,003.60.
 The disclosure for this purchase can be found here.
-Over the last ninety days, insiders have acquired 137,692 shares of company stock worth $935,907.
-Insiders own 3.10% of the company’s stock.
+In the last 90 days, insiders have bought 137,692 shares of company stock worth $935,907.
+Company insiders own 3.10% of the company’s stock.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Captrust Financial Advisors boosted its position in shares of Coty by 126.2% in the 1st quarter.
-Captrust Financial Advisors now owns 8,400 shares of the company’s stock worth $76,000 after purchasing an additional 4,686 shares in the last quarter.
-Prelude Capital Management LLC purchased a new position in Coty in the 1st quarter worth approximately $104,000.
-XTX Topco Ltd purchased a new position in Coty in the 1st quarter worth approximately $112,000.
-PFS Investments Inc. purchased a new position in Coty in the 1st quarter worth approximately $114,000.
-Finally, Forum Financial Management LP purchased a new position in Coty in the 1st quarter worth approximately $141,000.
-37.60% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently made changes to their positions in COTY.
+BNP Paribas Arbitrage SA lifted its stake in Coty by 40.8% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 59,726 shares of the company’s stock valued at $537,000 after acquiring an additional 17,315 shares during the period.
+Weiss Multi Strategy Advisers LLC lifted its stake in Coty by 14.8% during the 1st quarter.
+Weiss Multi Strategy Advisers LLC now owns 745,962 shares of the company’s stock valued at $6,706,000 after acquiring an additional 96,259 shares during the period.
+Quantamental Technologies LLC bought a new position in Coty during the 1st quarter valued at about $169,000.
+Royal Bank of Canada lifted its stake in Coty by 147.4% during the 1st quarter.
+Royal Bank of Canada now owns 1,072,846 shares of the company’s stock valued at $9,644,000 after acquiring an additional 639,179 shares during the period.
+Finally, Delphia USA Inc. bought a new position in Coty during the 1st quarter valued at about $144,000.
+Institutional investors own 37.60% of the company’s stock.

 Coty Company Profile (Get Rating)